-The second advice I would like to give to you, is to not delay your conversion to Islam.
-Now that your heart has embraced true faith, you should not delay pronouncing the shahadah .
+The second piece of advice I would like to give to you is to not delay your conversion to Islam.
+Now that your heart has embraced the true faith, you should not delay pronouncing the shahadah .
 You should just go ahead and become a Muslim.
 Even if you do so in private, without anyone else knowing.
 This is because death or calamity may come upon us at any time.
 For this reason, a Muslim should not delay accepting Islam, even if they know very little about it.

 I suggest that you, for now, do not engage in defensive conversations about Islam with your family members.
 Also, do not reveal to them that you have converted, if and when you do so.
 Until Allah makes a way out for you, practice your faith in total secret.
 Every day, pray earnestly to Allah to make this trial easy for you.
 Ask Him to guide your family to Islam as well.
 Never stop praying to Him for ease and relief from this test of your faith.

 In the end, I would like to point out something important.
 For someone in your position, there are alternative options regarding the practice of obligations.
 If you are unable to pray all salah on time, you may delay or join some prayers.
 If you cannot perform ablution, you can do tayammum.
 And if you cannot pray standing or sitting, to hide your faith, then you may pray lying down.